aagnolin/PauseMeter/README.md

 <codon_table>      : Path to the codon usage table Excel file

 [filter_threshold] : Optional filter threshold for data (only include data with count >= filter_threshold) [DEFAULT = 1]
-## Additional information
-An Excel file named Test_codon_usage_table.xlsx is provided together with the script for testing purposes.
-Users can create a file with the same layout containing the codon usage values of their model organism.
 # RiboScout
 ## Description
-RiboScout is an alt_predict-based R script that subsets ribosome pausing peaks mapped within defined coordinates relative to the start or end of genes to perform further calculations.
+RiboScout is an alt_predict-based R script that subsets ribosome peaks mapped within defined coordinates relative to the start or end of genes to perform further calculations.
 This script can calculate initiation and ORF density ratios, log2 asymmetry score, and plot metagene profiles.
 The coordinates can be defined by the user when selecting the "ratios" method or are fixed when selecting the "asymmetry" or "metagene" methods.